MicrosoftDocs/customer-insights/ci-docs/journeys/content-ideas.md

 ---
-title: "Preview: Copilot: use AI to kickstart email creation"
+title: "Copilot: use AI to kickstart email creation"
-description: Learn how to use Copilot to kickstart email content ideas in Dynamics 365 Customer Insights - Journeys. ms.date: 08/18/2023 ms.topic: article
+description: Learn how to use Copilot to kickstart email content ideas in Dynamics 365 Customer Insights - Journeys. ms.date: 10/03/2023 ms.topic: article
 author: alfergus
 ms.author: alfergus